winglang/wing/README.md

 Introducing **Wing**, an open-source, statically-typed, cloud-oriented programming language that is ready to give your cloud development a lift! 💨
 We're here to make your journey through the skies of AWS and other cloud providers more enjoyable and productive. 😎

-Wing understands that the cloud is the computer 💻, so it abstracts the cloud to let developers work at a higher level of abstraction and select their target cloud at compile time.
-The result?
-The compilation artifacts are JavaScript and Terraform! 🎯

 Created by [Elad Ben-Israel](https://github.com/eladb), the mastermind behind the [AWS CDK](https://github.com/aws/aws-cdk), Wing is designed to make your cloud development soar! 🦅

 ## What's so special about Wing? 🤔

-Wing takes a unique approach to cloud development - instead of thinking about computers as machines, it treats the ***cloud as the computer***. ☁️
+Wing takes a unique approach to cloud development - instead of thinking about computers as individuals machines 💻, it treats the ***entire cloud as the computer***. ☁️
 By abstracting the cloud, Wing allows anyone building cloud applications to focus on their business logic and choose the target cloud at compile time.

-While your main code is written in Wing, the compilation artifacts are JavaScript and Terraform, with more provisioning engines on the way.
+The result?
+While your main code is written in Wing, the compilation artifacts are JavaScript and Terraform (with more provisioning engines on the way), meaning Wing can fit seamlessly into your existing stack! 🎯

 In addition, Wing provides a built-in local simulator, and an observability & debugging [console](https://docs.winglang.io/getting-started/console), making it easier for you to reduce cognitive load and context switching, enabling you to stay in your creative flow. 🎨